smistrydev/mebank-coding/README.md

  - The domain object *TransactionRecord* represents the transaction record  from the csv file.
  - The domain object *AccountBalance* represents the scanning parameters and results.
+ - The project structure is as follows:
+	 - domain - this is where domain object are kept.
+	 - process - this is individual features are kept.
+	 - application - this is where features implementation are abstracted.
+	 - util - commonly used utilities.
+	 - run - this is where the main execution is started.
+ - All the JUnit test classes are in folder: src/test/java
  - When the application is initialised, the csv file is stream as line by line and each line is mapped to the *TransactionRecord* and cached in as a list for later scanning.
  - The scanning is done in steps described below:
 	 - the list is scan and filtered for *accountId*  in either the *fromAccountId* or *toAccountId* fields.